About Certification

-Certification in The Masterson Method means that you have attained a standard level of Proficiency in Masterson Method techniques, and that you have the skills and knowledge that will allow you truly make a difference in the horse’s comfort and relationship with its human partner.
+Certification in The Masterson Method signifies that you have attained a standard level of proficiency in Masterson Method techniques, and that you have the skills and knowledge that will allow you truly make a difference in the horse’s performance, comfort, well-being, and relationship with its human partner.

 The Certification program attracts horse-people for a variety of reasons, some of which are listed here:

-• to learn how to connect in a way that the horse understands
+• to be able to communicate and connect with the horse on a level that the horse understands

 • to increase personal knowledge